-- Western Suburbs League Club (Campbelltown) Ltd ("Wests") in 2012 amalgamated and therefore operates Lakeside Golf Club Camden ("the Club") which is located in the Camden Local Government Area (LGA), classified as in Band 1 by the Casino, Liquor and Gaming Control Authority as part of the Gaming Machines Amendment Act 2008 No 99.
-As such, a Class 1 Local Impact Assessment is submitted requesting a poker machine threshold increase of 20 poker machines, which constitutes a low range increase according to this same Act. - The Club currently has a gaming machine threshold of 57 approved gaming machines, thus an increase of 20 poker machines would bring this total to 77. - An increase of 20 poker machines would result in a variety of positive outcomes for NSW and particularly Camden and the surrounding area. - Very importantly, Wests would increase its current ClubGrants spend by \$100,000, above our legal obligation by contributing this amount to various local sporting groups. - The Club adheres to all harm minimisation and responsible gambling measures stipulated in the Gaming Machines Regulation 2002 and the Gaming Machines Act 2001.
-Furthermore, Wests has adopted the Clubs NSW Registered Clubs Responsible Conduct of Gambling Code of Practice Best Practice Guidelines principles and is a member of the ClubSafe Responsible Gambling Program. - The Club has a serious commitment to responsible gaming and ensures all gaming staff complete a Liquor Administration Board approved Responsible Conduct of Gambling course. - The Club provides a voluntary pre commitment system, so all members may set their own maximum spend limits.
+- Western Suburbs League Club (Campbelltown) Ltd ("Wests") in 2012 amalgamated and therefore operates Lakeside Golf Club - Camden ("the Club") which is located in the Camden Local Government Area (LGA), classified as in Band 2 by the Independent Liquor and Gaming Authority as part of the Gaming Machines Amendment Act 2008 No 99.
+As such, a Class 1 Local Impact Assessment in a Band 2 LSA is submitted requesting a poker machine threshold increase of 20 poker machines. - The Club currently has a gaming machine threshold of 77 approved gaming machines, thus an increase of 20 poker machines would bring this total to 97. - An increase of 20 poker machines would result in a variety of positive outcomes for NSW and particularly Camden and the surrounding area. - Very importantly, Lakeside Golf Club Camden would increase its current ClubGrants beyond it's legal obligations by spending by \$38,000 per year on local sporting groups, \$20,000 per year to the Ingham Institute and pay \$14,000 per year to the Responsible Gaming Fund.
+All of this will be repeated for five years. - The Club adheres to all harm minimisation and responsible gambling measures stipulated in the Gaming Machines Regulation 2002 and the Gaming Machines Act 2001.
+Furthermore, Wests has adopted the Clubs NSW Registered Clubs Responsible Conduct of Gambling Code of Practice - Best Practice Guidelines principles and is a member of the BetSafe Responsible Gambling Program. - The Club has a serious commitment to responsible gaming and ensures all gaming staff complete a Liquor Administration Board approved Responsible Conduct of Gambling course. - The Club provides a voluntary pre commitment system, so all members may set their own maximum spend limits.
 This is a very serious investment to address harm minimisation.